artfulbytes/nsumo_hardware/README.md

 <img src="/imgs/nsumo.jpg">

 ## Setup
-Import the project into KiCad >5.0.
+Import the project into KiCad >6.0 and make sure you have the "default global symbol library table" and the "default footprint library" available.
+KiCad should find the 3Dmodels and symbols under _libs/_ automatically.
+You must manually import the footprints under _libs/footprints/_ (select "file/add library" from the menu in the footprint editor and add them to the project).